Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 Give it a good stir to mix everything together.
 Add a sprig of mint and a lime wedge on top, then enjoy it while it’s nice and cold.

-Two glasses of soda water garnished with lime slices, mint leaves, and mixed berries on a marble surface, with a pink cloth and scattered ingredients in the background.
+Two glasses of mocktail garnished with lime slices, mint leaves, and mixed berries on a marble surface.

 Substitutions